Earn your Associate Degree in Nursing and prepare for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).1

 For help with schoolwork, your instructors and Student Success Center staff are often available for tutoring or you can join in an open student study group.

 Externships, Clinical Rotations and Fieldwork

-After graduation, we’ll help you with your career search with everything from resume writing help to job search support to interview tips.
+After graduating from the Nursing Bridge or LVN to ADN program, we’ll help you with your career search with everything from resume writing help to job search support to interview tips.

 Program Specific Disclosures

 The LVN to ADN program prepares graduates for an occupation in which passage of a California licensing examination is required.
 The link below shows exam passage rates for the most recent available year.
 If you have questions regarding the calculation of these rates, please contact the agency listed.

 The Accreditation Commission for Education in Nursing (ACEN) requires that the following student achievement outcome data be made publicly available.

 - Graduates’ success on the licensure and/or certification examination

 To view this information for Carrington College’s ACEN – accredited nursing programs, click here